tylerdotrar/Unfuck-Windows10/README.md

 # Unfuck-Windows10
-Script meant to debloat Windows 10, enhance privacy, and improve performance &amp; user experience.
+Script meant to debloat Windows 10, enhance privacy, and improve performance &amp; the overall user experience.

 ## Disclaimer
 First, I am **NOT** liable for any potential damage or loss of data.
 Use and modify this script at your own risk.

 Second, thank you to **Sycnex** for the great work on his original Windows 10 debloater project, which heavily inspired this one.
 - https://github.com/Sycnex/Windows10Debloater

 ## Functionality